Skip to main content

 To demonstrate, from the end of March to the end of the season, Tottenham’s TSR from the previous 30 matches remained relatively consistent between 0.55 and 0.57.
 If Spurs’ TSR on the day of a match was calculated from just the last 10 previous games, their TSR from late March to early May was more volatile, ranging from a below average 0.48 to a peak of nearly 0.61.

 The more stable 30 game average may be more credible than the peaks and troughs seen over a much shorter time span, where opponent strength, in game effects, short term injury issues and simple good or bad fortune may be much more dominant in determining shooting ratios.
+For seasoned bettors looking to maximize their profits, keeping an eye on reload bonus betting promotions is a key strategy.

 However, the longer time scale of 30 games may see a very different side taking to the field or managerial change and all the tactical nuances that may accompany it.
 The data will also inevitably stretch into previous seasons and even into different divisions for recently promoted teams, necessitating the application of a correction factor to any data used from outside the top flight